Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/bholes/graphs/index.rst

 .. autoapi-nested-parse::

-   This module provides a variety of methods to plot borehole data via the context menu.
+   Methods to plot borehole data via the context menu.